bmachado18/tangle-defence/README.md

 - Node placement and rope mechanics
 - One full level with game over and victory screens

-> ⚠️ **DISCLAIMER:** This game currently contains only one level.
+> **DISCLAIMER:** This game currently contains only one level.
 It is a prototype built under strict time constraints.

 ---

-## 🧠 Game Concept
+## Game Concept

 Enemies follow a pre-defined path.
 Your job is to stop them by placing towers and connecting them with ropes.
-Ropes weaken the more they intersect — so place carefully!
+Ropes strengthen the more they intersect — so place strategically!

-The **left side** of the screen shows:
-- Health
-- Money

-The **right side** has a tower placement button.
+The **right side** of the screen shows your health and money, as well as a tower placement button.
 Place two towers and connect them to form a rope that will damage enemies.

 ---

-## 🧮 Resource Management
+## Resource Management

 - **Starting Money:** $100
 - **Node Cost:** $10
 - **Rope Cost:** $5
 - **Enemy Kill Reward:** $5

-If an enemy is killed by a rope, you gain $5 back.
+If an enemy is stopped by a rope, you gain $5 back.

 ![Costs](./images/Costs.png)